Thinking About Installing a Hidden Bookcase Door? Consider These 7 Issues First

-Another important detail is the stud connections.
+Another important detail to consider is the stud connections.
 They must be very secure and stable or else the door will sag and not work properly.
-Humble also suggests spending a little money on a precision level: “When installing a secret door, a laser level is a good investment.
+Humble suggests spending a little money on a precision level: “When installing a secret door, a laser level is a good investment.
 Bubble levels just don’t tend to provide enough precision for the best result.”

-Can you DIY a hidden door?
+Can you DIY a hidden bookshelf door?

 For security doors, it’s best to hire a professional.
 They’ll come to your home, inspect the structure, and take measurements before heading back to their shop to design the door with a CAD program.
 When the door is ready, it takes expertise to install it to ensure it blends in with the space and provides the security desired.
 You can’t get that kind of professional design and installation from a non-custom solution online.

 While novelty hidden doors are rarely the only way in and out, security doors are often the sole passageway for a space.
-Be sure to have a method of communication with the outside world on the other side of the door if something happens, such as the door jamming in place or an intruder forcing your retreat.
+Be sure to have a method of communication with the outside world on the other side of the door if something bad happens, such as the door jamming in place or an intruder forcing your retreat.
 Also, access to provisions like food, water, ventilation, and toileting needs can help make an unexpectedly long stay inside a bit more comfortable.